zomborn/image-scraper-microservice/README.md

 # News Image Scraper Microservice
-A ZeroMQ microservice that responds to a list of news article URLs with a JSON containing properties as article URLs, and values as the primary image URL associated with the article.
+A ZeroMQ microservice that receives a list of news article and responds with a JSON containing all of the news articles as properties, and the values as the primary image URL associated with the article.

 The main image for each article designated by the [OpenGraph Protocol](https://ogp.me/) HTML meta